skip to main content

 November 2025

-Any change to boundaries would be approved by the Board of Education in November.
+Any change to boundaries for the 2026-2027 school year are to be approved by the Board of Education.

 Information and Activities to Support Students Transitioning to a New School